Cryopreserved versus liquid platelets for surgical bleeding in cardiac surgery

 Progress

-The protocol has ethics approval and all study procedures are in place.
-Engagement with 12 selected study sites has progressed with platelet manufacture which allowed for the first patient to be recruited in August 2021.
-Currently nine sites are actively recruiting: the Royal Prince Alfred Hospital, Prince Charles Hospital, Townsville University Hospital, the Austin Hospital, Gold Coast University Hospital, St. Vincent’s Hospital Melbourne, Westmead Hospital, the Alfred Hospital and the Royal Melbourne Hospital.
-To date, 124 participants have been randomised with 75 participants receiving study platelets.
+The CLIP-II trial, an NHMRC funded phase III multicentre blinded randomised controlled clinical non-inferiority trial of cryopreserved platelets vs. conventional liquid-stored platelets for the management of post-surgical bleeding, commenced recruitment in August 2021.
+Currently eleven sites are actively recruiting: the Royal Prince Alfred Hospital, Prince Charles Hospital, Townsville University Hospital, the Austin Hospital, Gold Coast University Hospital, St. Vincent’s Hospital Melbourne, Westmead Hospital, the Alfred Hospital, Liverpool, the Victorian Heart Hospital and the Royal Melbourne Hospital.
+To date, 338 participants have been randomised with 177 participants receiving ‘study platelets’.
+It is anticipated that recruitment target of 202 transfused participants will be reached early in 2024.

 In New Zealand, an investigative team led by Dr Shay McGuinness and Associate Professor Rachael Parke, has received funding from the NZ Health Research Council (HRC) to run a parallel protocol using cryopreserved platelets manufactured by a slightly different technique.